Annas03/Annas03/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on building my portfolio
+- 🔭 I’m currently working on building my portfolio.
-- 🌱 I’m currently learning Backend development
+- 🌱 I’m currently learning Backend development.
 <!--
 **Annas03/Annas03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.